-The Parties shall be represented before the Conciliation Commission by agents, whose duty it shall be to act as intermediaries between them and the Commission.
-They may, moreover, be assisted by counsel and experts appointed by them for that purpose, and they may request that all persons whose evidence appears to them useful should be heard.
+The Parties shall be represented before the Conciliation Commission by agents, whose duty it shall be to act as intermediaries between the Parties and the Commission.
+They may, moreover, be assisted by counsel and by experts appointed by them for that purpose, and they may request that all persons whose evidence appears to them useful should be heard.